aaronbloomfield/ccc/hws/tokens/index.md

 ### Part 1: ERC-20 Fungible Token

 In this part, you will create a fungible token that follows the (enhanced) [ERC-20 token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
 This token will represent a token cryptocurrency.
-You will use this code in future assignments, such as where you will then be creating a decentralized cryptocurrency exchange for the cryptocurrency that you are creating here.
+You will use this code in future assignments, such as where you will be creating a decentralized cryptocurrency exchange for the cryptocurrency that you are creating here.

 #### Part 1, task 1: Name your cryptocurrency

 You can pick any name that you want.
 You can not use the name of the course cryptocurrency or of an [existing cryptocurrency](https://coinmarketcap.com/).
 Feel free to be funny and creative here, but please be appropriate in your selection.
 Also keep in mind that, in this course, it is possible for somebody to figure out who deployed what cryptocurrency by analyzing the blockchain.

 You will need to create both a name and an abbreviation.
 Your name and abbreviation cannot already exist.
 To see if an abbreviation exists, see if there is a file with that abbreviation in the `cclogos/` directory in Collab's resources -- if so, then some other student has claimed that abbreviation.
-To claim one, put a file named `xyz.png` (where `xyz` is your cryptocurrency abbreviation) there.
+To claim an abbreviation, put a file named `xyz.png` (where `xyz` is your cryptocurrency abbreviation) there.
 You can put a placeholder file there while you work on the logo (below).
 Please make the file name be all lower case.

-Following in the precedent for currently existing cryptocurrencies, abbreviations are at most four characters, but typically three, and possibly two.
+Following in the precedent for currently existing cryptocurrencies, abbreviations are at most four characters, typically three, and possibly two.
 You can have letters and numbers, but not symbols; the first character of the abbreviation must be a letter.
-The abbreviation when representing the cryptocurrency is always rendered in upper case (i.e., "BTC"), but the logo file name is all lower case with a ".png" extension (i.e., "btc.png").
+The abbreviation when representing the cryptocurrency is always rendered in upper case (i.e., "XYZ"), but the logo file name is all lower case with a ".png" extension (i.e., "xyz.png").

 #### Part 1, task 2: Create a logo

 You will need to create a logo for your cryptocurrency.
 The logo that you submit should be 512x512 pixels in size.
 Use a fun color!
 Create a neat logo!
 But please make sure the logo is appropriate.
 You can look at the types of logos on a site such as [coinmarketcap.com](https://coinmarketcap.com) for ideas.

-The logo itself should be a circular logo with a transparent background outside the circle (just like what is on coinmarketcap.com).
+The logo itself should be a circular logo with a transparent background outside the circle, just like what is on coinmarketcap.com.
+Your logo can also be almost-circular, like some we have -- or will have -- seen: [STORJ](../../slides/images/logos/storj-coin-symbol.svg), [ERG](../../slides/images/logos/erg-coin-symbol.svg), and [MIM](../../slides/images/logos/mim-coin-symbol.svg).
 Note that your logo must be readable if the size were reduced to a 32x32 pixel version.
-The submission must be a .png file, and it will have to be named `logo.png`.
+The submission must be a .png file, and it will have to be named `xyz.png`, where "xyz" is your coin abbreviation.
 You can use a free program such as [GIMP](https://www.gimp.org/) to edit your program.
-You can use this [logo-template.png](logo-template.png) file as a starter file -- it is the correct size and has a transparent background.
+You can use this [logo-template.png](logo-template.png) file as a starter file -- it is the correct size and has a transparent background outside the circle.

 For more examples, see [cryptologos.cc](https://cryptologos.cc/) and [this github site](https://github.com/coinwink/cryptocurrency-logos).